Weed Laws in Arizona You Need to Know

 Fees and fines

 After a first offense of driving under the influence of marijuana, people can be convicted of felonies and receive even harsher punishments, usually in the form of increased fines, extended jail times, or a combination of both.
+However, it is possible to contest these charges.

 The Future of AZ Recreational Marijuana Use